-If you haven't done so yet, I encourage you to look up on Wikipedia/Internet: Meno (or read it - the Jowett translation is a classic and is free), Inquiry Based Learning, the Socratic Method, and other related non-mathematical topics.
+If you haven't done so yet, I encourage you to look up on Wikipedia/Internet: Meno (or read it - the Jowett translation is a classic and is free), Inquiry Based Learning, the Socratic Method.
+Non subject related things are worth looking up (sometimes.)